huriettic/marathonstyle3dportalrendererinunity/README.md

-This makes a reduced screen space area for rasterization.
+This makes a reduced screen space AABB for the portals and triangles.